k-Mor/QuickFill/README.md

 ## How to get additional help and submit change requests

 Just shoot me an email, submit a ticket to me, or get me on Teams!
+If you like this program and find it useful, consider giving it a ⭐️